- Buy a 5-8 pound USDA Choice top sirloin roast.

 Choose a 5-8 pound top sirloin, top round or bottom round beef roast.
 I prefer top sirloin because it has more fat marbling than round and because round can have a livery taste.

-The roast in Photo 1 is a USDA Choice Certified Angus Beef (CAB) top sirloin roast weighing 7.66 pounds that I purchased at a membership warehouse store.
+The roast shown above is a USDA Choice Certified Angus Beef (CAB) top sirloin roast weighing 7.66 pounds that I purchased at a membership warehouse store.

-Photo 2 shows the roast out of the Cryovac packaging.
-The roast had a thin layer of fat on one side which I trimmed off (Photo 3).
+The second photo shows the roast out of the Cryovac packaging.
+It had a thin layer of fat on one side which I trimmed off.
 The lean side had some silverskin and miscellaneous fat that I also removed.
-The trimmed roast is shown in Photo 4.
+The trimmed roast is shown in the last photo.

 Rub The Roast & Refrigerate Overnight